Uninstall

 Now that you've resolved all possible issues that appeared during the previous attempt, try uninstalling the package again using the original steps.

 If you encounter more issues, resolve them and repeat this process until the uninstall is successful.
-If you come across a reported issue that you cannot resolve, feel free to for assistance.
+If you come across a reported issue that you cannot resolve, feel free to reach out to our Support team for assistance.